 The Kitsap Public Health District was organized in 1943 to protect and promote the health of Kitsap County residents by monitoring, preventing, and controlling disease, injury, disability and premature death.
 The District has three major divisions: Community Health, Environmental Health, and Administrative Services.
-According to the U.S. Census Bureau, in 2016, the Health District provided services to an estimated 264,811 county residents.
+According to the U.S. Census Bureau, in 2010, the Health District provided services to approximately 251,133 county residents.
 The District provides essential services to individuals, families and the population at large.
 In May 2015, the Kitsap Public Health District achieved national accreditation through the national non-profit Public Health Accreditation Board (PHAB.)
 The District is one of only three accredited public health agencies in Washington State.

 A seven-member Board of Health governs the District.
 The Board is composed of the three County Commissioners, and elected officials from the cities within Kitsap County.
-The District has approximately 105 employees at the end of 2016.
-For fiscal year 2016, the District's operating revenues and expenditures were approximately \$13.4 and \$12.5 million, respectively.
+The District had approximately 100 employees at the end of 2018.
+For fiscal year 2018, the District's operating revenues and expenditures were approximately \$12.9 and \$12.3 million, respectively.

 Contact information related to this report

 Address: Kitsap Public Health District

 345 6th Street, Suite 300

 Bremerton, WA 98337

 Contact: Melissa Laird, Finance Manager

-Telephone: (360) 728-2283
+Telephone: 360-728-2283

 Website: kitsappublichealth.org